Skip to content

 FeatureStandard Kennel ($35–$55)Luxury Hotel ($100–$250)

-Play timeGroup play 1–2x daily1-on-1 sessions + group play
+Play timeGroup play 1–2× daily1-on-1 + group, structured

-MealsStandard kibbleGourmet menu; custom diets
+MealsStandard kibbleGourmet menu; prescription diets

-Overnight staffingCamera monitoring only24/7 on-site staff
+Overnight staffingCamera monitoring only24/7 awake on-site staff

-Spa servicesBasic bath availableGrooming, massage, aromatherapy
+Spa servicesBasic bath availableMassage, hydrotherapy, aromatherapy

 How Do You Evaluate Safety at a Luxury Facility?

-• Staff-to-pet ratio — Should be no higher than 1:10 for dogs, 1:15 for cats
+• Staff-to-pet ratio — Should be no higher than 1:10 dogs, 1:15 cats (IBPSA 2026)

 Is Luxury Pet Boarding Worth the Investment?